ferretj/papers/mds/adversarial_feature_learning.md

 ## Notes

-Application of GANs : make plausible semantic variations via interpolations in the latent space
+Application of GANs : make plausible semantic variations via interpolations in the latent space.

 Other option (than BiGANs) is to learn p(z | G(z)) as an inverse mapping.
 Called latent regressor.